Maine Layoffs — January 2020

 |---|---|---|---|---|

-Topping the list was Home Care for Maine at its Farmingdale facility, reporting 366 affected workers.
+The biggest impact was at Home Care for Maine at its Farmingdale facility, reporting 366 affected workers.
 EVO Merchant Services followed with 139 workers.

-These figures highlight mounting pressure on the Maine labor market, with activity running above both recent and year-ago benchmarks.
-The Accommodation & Food sector warrants close attention heading into the next period.
+This data points to mounting pressure on the Maine labor market, with activity running above both recent and year-ago benchmarks.
+The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maine.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maine WARN notices, browse layoffs by state, or download the full dataset.